gsoffer/derivation-nation/README.md

 **Technical Details:**

 This web app was built using Laravel 5, a PHP server-side web framework.
 Laravel's Blade templating engine is used for all the views.
 MySQL is used as the database, and MathTex is used for displaying mathematical notation.
+CKEditor was used to provide a powerful and user-friendly way of posting math proofs to users.
 The app was hosted using a LAMP configuration.
 This was my first time using Laravel, and I absolutely love it.
 It is extremely intuitive, powerful, and most importantly, very well documented.
 The official Laracasts (how-to videos) for the framework were also extremely helpful.

 **Background:**